 • employment leave, which is 5, 15 or 25 days long.

 The amount of the transition security allowance corresponds to your average monthly salary.
+Its amount is calculated based on the salary your employer has paid you during the 12 calendar months preceding the date of termination.
+Lay-offs and other unpaid absences or partially paid periods prior to termination may reduce the amount of restructuring protection allowance.
 Remember to apply for transition security allowance from your own unemployment fund or from Kela no later than three months after the end of your employment.

 Transition security training is a service intended for a person aged 55 or over who has been terminated from their employment.
 It must be organised and granted by the TE office after receiving information from the employer about the person's termination.